ajnebro/jMSA/docs/examples.rst

 For this example we chose 3 sequences for diferent subtypes of VIH envelope protein p160.
-The study of this protein is interesting because to this day only inactivated whole virus vaccines had been shown to protect macaques from SIV(The simian equivalen of VIH), but recent studies have shown that inmunization against this protein is enough to develop an inmunization.
+The study of this protein is interesting because to this day only inactivated whole virus vaccines had been shown to protect macaques from SIV(The simian equivalen of VIH), but recent studies have shown that antibodies against this protein is enough to develop an inmunization.
 So, in order to produce a vaccines, it would be interesting to determinate the conserved regions of multiples subtypes of this protein.
 In this case, we used virus type 1 group M subtype F1,  group M subtype A and group M subtype G sequences